tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 OneNote does three things for me: keeps my "big 3" top of mind during the day, is my daily code journal/digital scratch pad throughout the day, and it acts as my long-term storage for thoughts and ideas.

-#### OneNot Job 1: Big 3
+#### OneNote Job 1: Big 3

 In my daily planning, I try to envision my "Big 3" that I want to accomplish by then end of the day.
-These often end up being closer to "themes" of tasks than actual broken-down tasks that I can accomplish in a Pomello or two.
+These often end up being closer to "themes" of tasks than actual broken-down tasks that I can accomplish in a Pomello (more on this later) or two.
 So I keep a OneNote page open, specific to each day, where I've defined my Big 3 right at the top.
 This helps me keep them top of mind throughout the day.

 #### OneNote Job 2: Code Journal/Scratch Pad